-Linotype Atlantis supports up to 78 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Czech, Serbian (Latin), Kazakh, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.
+Linotype Atlantis supports up to 78 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Kazakh, Czech, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.

 Please note that not all languages are available for all formats.

 Atlantis is classified as a European sans serif.
 In comparison to its American cousins, which display the heavier influence of an antiqua, the European version usually have strictly constructed forms.
 Those of Atlantis are based on the geometric forms of the circle, square and rectangle.
 The a is rather stout and the g has an open descender, another characteristic of the European sans serifs.
 Atlantis has almost no variation in stroke width and the strokes are so optically balanced that the eye sees them as identical.
 Only portions of a few strokes display a slight reduction in weight.
 The cool, clear Atlantis is a good choice for both body text and headlines.
 Similar typefaces are Paul Renner's Future and the Gill of Eric Gill.